RandomGuy-coder/Gestro/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request -->
+5. Open a Pull Request
+Anyone who feels they can contribute any imporovements to the project is welcome to fork the project, and submit an issue with a pull request with the changes.
+For some ideas, concepts for future developement can be found on the project's [issues]() page.
+-->

 ## Future Enhancement:
 * Play and Pause